rhiot/rhiot/docs/readme.md

     export camellabs_iot_gateway_heartbeat_rate=10000

-The heartbeat events are broadcasted to the Vert.x event bus address `heartbeat` ( `com.github.camellabs.iot.gateway.CamelIotGatewayConstants.BUS_HEARTBEAT` constant).
+The heartbeat events are broadcasted to the Vert.x event bus address `heartbeat` ( `io.rhiot.gateway.CamelIotGatewayConstants.BUS_HEARTBEAT` constant).

 #### Logging heartbeat

 By default Camel gateway sends the heartbeat event to the application log (at the `INFO` level).
 Logging heartbeats are useful when verifying that gateway is still running - you can just take a look into the application log files.
-The name of the logger is `com.github.camellabs.iot.gateway.heartbeat.LoggingHeartbeatVerticle` and the message is `Ping!`.
+The name of the logger is `io.rhiot.gateway.heartbeat.LoggingHeartbeatVerticle` and the message is `Ping!`.

 #### MQTT heartbeat